11ty/11ty-website/src/docs/deployment.md

 ---
 # Deployment

+{% tableofcontents %}

 Now that you’ve built a web site with Eleventy _(even if it’s one HTML page!)_ you might be ready to put it on the web for everyone to see!
 There are a bunch of different ways to do it!

-{% tableofcontents "open" %}

 ## Use a Build Script